Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 - How To Water a Pilea Moon Valley Plant

-- Pilea Moon Valley Light Requirements
+- Pilea Moon Valley Friendship Plant Light Requirements

 - How To Repot Moon Valley Plants

-- Moon Valley Plant Propegation
+- Moon Valley Plant Propagation

 - Pilea Moon Valley Plant Toxicity

-- Common Problems With Moon Valley Plants
+- Common Moon Valley Pilea Problems

 - Frequently Asked Questions About Pilea Moon Valley Plants

 Its scientific name is Pilea involucrata and it originally comes from South America and Central America.
+This is one of the genus of 100s of species of Pileas.

 Its common name Moon Valley was given to this plant because of the ridges and crevices that are all over its foliage.

-Other Names for Moon Valley Plants
+Other Names for Moon Valley Friendship Plants

 - Friendship Plant